 The Orange County Orthopedic Center specializes in quality care regarding Mission Viejo orthopedics.
-Patients visiting the center have access to the area’s best orthopedic doctors, who are able to diagnose and treat a wide range of orthopedic conditions.
+Patients visiting the center have access to the area’s best orthopedic doctors, who are able to:

 What differentiates an orthopedic surgeon from a typical doctor?

 In addition to the standard medical school graduation, orthopedic doctors go on to graduate from a specialized orthopedic surgery residency program, with plenty of time spent in emergency rooms and operating rooms, and often complete subspecialty training in their area of interest.
 This allows the unique focus of orthopedic medicine to be learned directly.
 The focus of orthopedic medicine is on the musculoskeletal system.
 Often, orthopedic surgeons are trained beyond operative treatment – they also focus on total health care for athletes.
 Their surgical skills are advanced due to the precision required to treat several different orthopedic conditions.

 At our Mission Viejo orthopedics center, we provide quality care that is very important when it comes to overall health.
 We handle issues in the musculoskeletal system and we place our focus on non-invasive procedures to provide relief.
 At our center, we see patients for conditions all over the body, from traumatic injuries to strained muscles and everything in between.
 Our patients also range from young athletes to older patients struggling with arthritis and chronic pain.